-In nature, nanopores form channels on a molecular scale - for example, through cell walls.
+In nature, nanopores form channels on a molecular scale, for example through cell walls.
 Used in biosensors, they can be used to electrically detect and distinguish individual molecules.
 If individual biomolecules, for example ribonucleic acids, which transmit genetic information, move through a pore, their electrical conductivity changes.
 Such a change provides information about the type of biomolecule, its shape or sequence.
 The cluster hopes to use this technology to analyze short protein sequences and their modifications in the future, which are causally linked to diseases such as Alzheimer’s or cancer.

-The new research field of nanopore technology is based on recent breakthrough but previously untapped results of cutting-edge research with significant contributions from “nanodiag BW” stakeholders.
+The new research field of nanopore technology is based on recent groundbreaking but untapped results of cutting-edge research with significant contributions from “nanodiag BW” stakeholders.
 It holds the potential to revolutionize health research, personalized diagnostics and prevention, and broad areas of biotechnology.
 Future nanopore technology-based applications address global health care challenges such as new diagnostic approaches and accelerated vaccine development as well as other key UN sustainability policy goals.

 With the open-topic competition of the future cluster initiative “Clusters4Future,” the BMBF launched a new measure to strengthen knowledge and technology transfer in August 2019 under the umbrella of the High-Tech Strategy 2025.
 The aim is for relevant players from universities, research institutions, companies and social institutions in a region to join forces and work together optimally.